-Final Exam: At the end of the semester, we will have a reflective final exam that asks you to consider poetry, short fiction, drama, and the novel.
+Final Exam: At the end of the semester, we will have a reflective final exam that asks you to consider poetry, short fiction, and drama.
 Questions will be largely essay-based, and they will focus on both our specific texts and on our literary forms in general.